-This easy crochet phone stand is a free pattern and even works great for books and a tablet.
-This wedge stand is like a pillow and very comfy.
+This easy crochet phone stand is a free pattern and even works great for books or a tablet.
+This wedge stand can also be used like a pillow and is very comfy.
 It comes with a video tutorial as well.

 I am on my phone a lot.
 I’m sure you know what I mean.
 Social media, messages, and games have us addicted to our phones or tablets.
 But so many of also work using their devices – like me.
 And my hands, wrist, and arm can get very sore when holding my device for too long, especially when reading emails or an ebook.

 Well, no more.
 This Crochet Phone Stand is perfect to let your hands and arms rest.
 In fact, I use it for my tablet and even an old fashion book.
-Yes, I love reading books where I can visually see how far I’m in the hook.
-I not a fan of ebooks.
-But I love them for cooking.
+Yes, I love reading books where I can visually see how far I’m in the book.
+I’m not a fan of ebooks.
+But I do love them for cooking.

-Furthermore, I love creating functional products that make the perfect gift for someone.
+Furthermore, I love creating functional products that would make the perfect gift for someone.
 Also, it’s very important to me that they not only love it, but also will use it.

 So as a crafter and multitasking person, I love having pockets everywhere.
 I’m sure your mom would love one of these as a gift for her special days – like birthday and Mother’s Day.

 This Crochet Phone Stand has 2 pockets – one on each side – which are perfect for my craft accessories, pens and so much more.
 In fact, I love putting my scissors, tapestry needle and crochet hooks in them while I have my phone or tablet on the wedge pillow.
-Now, I can read my pattern and work on it too – without my little notions to disappear on me.
+Now, I can read my pattern and work on it too – with my handy notions easily available.